Common Career Mistakes and How to Avoid Them

 How Can You Keep Your Competitive?

-- Get Mentoring: Find someone to mentor you who can offer guidance, collaborations, connections or identify areas of improvement.
+- Get Mentoring: Find a mentor who will offer advice, guidance, connections or suggest areas to improve.

-- Continue Your Education: Complete additional classes, certificates or degree programs that are relevant to the job.
+- Continuing Your Education: Take additional classes, certificates or degree programs that are relevant to the profession.

 Negativity

 Negativity isn’t a part of any work environment.
-It can make people feel uncomfortable, which makes communication difficult, which can hinder the growth of opportunities.
-In addition, it can cause problems with supervisors and peers, which could result in professional stalling.
+It can make people feel uncomfortable and makes communication difficult and limiting potential for growth.
+In addition, it can cause problems with supervisors and peers, which can potentially lead to delays in professional development.

 Overcommitting Workload